FAQs for degree and diploma course

 Should the prospective student consider continuing for a further 2 years to pursue the degree, please be aware that formal university procedures will apply through proof of GCSE and A-level.

-- How many days do I need to attend the course?
+How many days do I need to attend the course if studying full time?

-We have a minimum of 2 days of core teaching, alongside which students are expected to develop their skills and techniques.
+We have a minimum of 2 days of core teaching on full-time mode, alongside which students are expected to develop their skills and techniques independently in our studios.

 Diploma student will gain a Diploma in Mosaic Studies, delivered by the school as independent awarding body.